DarioRoman01/Blogpost-App/README.md

 $ docker-compose up
 ```
-**The app runs in the port :1323 and Mongo in the port :27017 so make sure you have that ports available or change the value in the files.**
+**The app runs in the port :1323 and Mongo in the port :27017 so make sure you have that ports available or change the value in the docker files.**